ibm-cloud-docs/discovery-data/known-issues.md

     1. Replace `https://mycluster.com/discovery/core` with the URL you copied previously, so the new URL should look like this: `https://mycluster.com/discovery/core/instances/00000000-0000-0000-0001-597165341876/collections/new?redirect_uri=...`
     1. Press enter to open updated URL.
 You should now be on the Watson {{site.data.keyword.discoveryshort}} **Manage collections** page.

+Also see the issues identified in all previous releases.

 ## Known issues identified in the Discovery for Cloud Pak for Data 2.1.2, 31 Mar 2020 release:
 {: #31mar2020ki}